-Queensland has the toughest standards for building inspectors of anywhere in Australia.
+Queensland has the toughest standards for building inspectors anywhere in Australia.
 Your Queensland building inspector should have a long list of qualifications and years of experience.

 Failure to have the right qualifications means that you cannot guarantee your building inspector has the proper skills, training, experience and equipment to do the job well.

 As such, you can spend hundreds of dollars, only for your unqualified inspector to completely miss the relevant issues impacting the property.

 Do not waste your time and money.
 Do not risk hiring a dodgy tradie.

 In this blog, we explain what qualifications building inspectors need to have.

 Queensland Building and Construction Commission